Learning about a changing state: Other state-generating processes

 \subsection{A linear process}

-If~$\{\theta(t)\}_{t\ge0}$ follows a Brownian motion or an OU process with~$\sigma_0^2>\sqrt{c}$, then the optimal myopic precision~$p_n^*$ remains bounded away from zero even as the number~$\Abs{\Ical_n\setminus\{s_n\}}=n-1$ of previous signals grows without bound.
+If~$\{\theta(t)\}_{t\ge0}$ follows a Brownian motion or an OU process with~$\sigma_0^2>\sqrt{c}$, then the optimal myopic precision~$p_n^*$ remains bounded away from zero even as the number~$\Abs{\Hcal_n\setminus\{s_n\}}=n-1$ of previous signals grows without bound.
 This is because the agent remains willing to buy information about shocks to the state between consecutive time steps.
 However, if~$\{\theta(t)\}_{t\ge0}$ is linear in~$t$, then~$p_n^*$ can become arbitrarily small as~$n$ becomes arbitrarily large.
+To see why, suppose~$\theta(t)$ is linear in~$t$: